anyscale/madewithml.github.io/docs/courses/mlops/product.md

   <small>UX of our hypothetical solution</small>
 </div>

+- Alternatives considered
+    - Currently, the tagging process involves adding tags into an input box but what if we could separate the process into sections like `frameworks`, `tasks`, `algorithms`, etc. to guide the user to add relevant tags.

 ### Feasibility

-> Our solutions have so many nuances tied to them that will be revealed when we break down the proposals.
+> Our solutions have so many nuances tied to them that will be revealed when we decouple the objectives.
 This will also help our project team scope these into separate releases that will each provide end-to-end value.
 We should also note potential data dependencies **[DATA]** and explorations **[EXPLORE]** required to assess the feasibility of our proposals.

 What are the signals?

 - title, description and other relevant metadata from the content **[DATA]**
-- are the tokens in the content metadata enough signal to predict implicit tags **[EXPLORE]**
+- are the tokens in the content metadata enough signal to identify explicit and implicit tags **[EXPLORE]**

-Alternatives considered

-- Currently, the tagging process involves adding tags into an input box but what if we could separate the process into sections like `frameworks`, `tasks`, `algorithms`, etc. to guide the user to add relevant tags.

 !!! warning
-    We would definitely implement this simple alternative first and continue to use it for A/B testing to benchmark against more sophisticated methods.
-But for this course, we're going to jump the ML-based solution so we can design and implement components that are particular to ML systems.
+    We would definitely implement simple solutions first and benchmark against them as we develop more sophisticated methods.
+To even discuss building a probabilistic system, we're assuming that there have already been previous releases to get to this point.
+For example:

+    - v1: creating a gold-standard labeled dataset that is representative of the production space to evaluate approaches with.
+    - v2: proof-of-concept (POC) to explore if simple rule-based can perform the task.
+    - v3: create a system with end-to-end utility using the rule-based approach.
+    - v4: POC to explore if probabilistic approaches can outperform previous approaches.
+    - v5: create a system with end-to-end utility using the probabilistic approach.
+    - ...

+    → Read more about this iterative development approach in our [Approaches section](#approaches) below.

 ### Constraints